martapienkosz/symphonizer/README.md

 We have agreed on the general feel of our application, designed a prototype of it in figma and sketched a general flow between the `client` and `server`.
 Nextly we have devided work between the two of us and decided on convenient times to check the progrerss.

 ### Plan
-1. Marta: make a general sockets setup;
+1. Marta: make a general sockets setup (done);
-3. Aakarsh: Figure out logic behind the rooms (join/create room, limit no of users, add spectators);
+3. Aakarsh: Figure out logic behind the rooms (join/create room, limit no of users, add spectators) (done);
 4. Together: Create animations in P5.js on keyPressed (at least 8 by Thr, 7th)
 5. Aakarsh: Create a sound library (by Tue, 12th)
+6. Together: Polish UX and ensure animations work smoothly (by Tue, 12th)
-6. Marta: write up documentation
+7. Marta: write up documentation (by Tue, 12th)